 An independent hiking trip to El Chaltén from El Calafate will require at least one overnight stay.
 If time is limited, you can book an organised full-day hiking tour to El Chaltén, with accommodation pickup and same-day drop off in El Calafate.

-17. Go on a 4WD tour in Calafate Mountain Park
+17. Go on a 4×4 tour in Los Glaciares National Park

 There are plenty of things to do in El Calafate for the more adventurous souls.
-One adrenaline-filled way to explore the Patagonian steppe surroundings is to embark on a 4WD tour.
-The nearby Calafate Mountain Park is the perfect place for it, with desert tundra punctuated by Cretaceous rock formations and Andes mountains lining the horizon.
+One adrenaline-filled way to explore the natural surroundings is to embark on a 4×4 tour.
+Quite a few adventure tour companies offer this kind of experience.

 18. Explore La Leona Petrified Forest